zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

       ![](./media/image33.png)

-      Figure 26: Hamburger Menu Icon
+      Figure 31: Hamburger Menu Icon

     - Select the *Tracking* option in the popup menu to display the *Business Identifiers For Tracking* dialog.

-    - Click the *orderID* field and drag it from the left source panel to the *Tracking Field* cell in the first row of the tracking table at the right.
-NOTE: If you have trouble dragging the *orderID* field, select it, select the top row in the table and then click the arrowhead icon at the bottom of the dialog:
+    - Click the *orderID* field and drag it from the left source panel to the *Tracking Field* cell in the first row of the tracking table at the right. **NOTE:** If you have trouble dragging the *orderID* field, select it, select the top row in the table and then click the arrowhead icon at the bottom of the dialog:

       ![](./media/image35.png)

-      Figure 27: Specifying a Tracking Field for an Integration
+      Figure 32: Specifying a Tracking Field for an Integration

     - Click *Save* in the lower-right corner to record your selection and to close the dialog.